cortexlabs/cortex/docs/troubleshooting/tf-session-in-predict-method.md

 TypeError: Cannot interpret feed_dict key as Tensor: Tensor Tensor("Placeholder:0", shape=(1, ?), dtype=int32) is not an element of this graph.
 `

+## Use one-threaded processes

+When `threads_per_process` is set to 1 and `processes_per_replica` >= 1, both the constructor and the `predict` method of Python Predictor run on the same thread, meaning that the above error won't occur anymore.
+The downside to this is that the API replica is limited to 1 thread per process.

+For it to work with multiple threads, check the following section.

 ## Use session.graph.as_default()

-For this error to be avoided, you need to set the default graph and session right before running the prediction in the `predict` method:
+For this error to be avoided on any number of threads, you need to set the default graph and session right before running the prediction in the `predict` method:
 ```python

 def predict(self, payload):